Energinet-DataHub/geh-core/source/App/documents/documentation.md

 Features of the example:

 - Demonstrates the configuration of an Azure Function using the equivalent to the _minimal hosting model_.
-- Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information" Telemetry emitted from the worker has:
+- Registers telemetry to Application Insights and configures the default log level for Application Insights to "Information".
+Telemetry emitted from the worker has:
     - `ApplicationVersion` property set to the value in `AssemblyInformationalVersion` of the worker assembly.
     - Custom property `Subsystem` set to a configured value
 - Registers health checks "live" and "readiness" endpoints: